-Any type of measurement instrument used in industrial/organizational psychology, including those used in employee screening and selection, must meet certain measurement standards.
-Two critically important concepts in measurement (that were introduced in Chapter 2) are reliability and validity.
+Considerations in the Development and Use of Personnel Screening and Testing Methods concepts in measurement (which were introduced in Chapter 2) are reliability and validity.
 Reliability refers to the stability of a measure over time or the consistency of the measure.
 For example, if we administer a test to a job applicant, we would expect to get essentially the same score on the test if it is taken at two different points of time (and the applicant did not do anything to improve test performance in between).
 Reliability also refers to the agreement between two or more assessments made of the same event or behavior, such as when two interviewers independently evaluate the appropriateness of a job candidate for a particular position.
 In other words, a measurement process is said to possess "reliability" if we can "rely" on the scores or measurements to be stable, consistent, and free of random error.